anhtv26062000/Steganography-Multimedia/README.md

 3. Trần Minh Tiến - 18521492
 ## Demo:
 - Source code is in file named "steganography_final.py"
-- If you can't read file Steganogrphy.ipynb, you can click to the below link to view demo: https://colab.research.google.com/drive/1VVPG4OTnppuyBMrtfKhd17izbD0m-FJP
+- If you can't read file Steganogrphy.ipynb in Github, you can click to the below link to view demo: https://colab.research.google.com/drive/1VVPG4OTnppuyBMrtfKhd17izbD0m-FJP